snl-dakota/dakota/docs/user/usingdakota/output/hdf/organizationofresults.rst

 Best Objective Functions
 ========================

-Dakota's optimization methods report the objective functions at the best point (or points, for multiple :ref:`final solutions<method-final_solutions>`) discovered.
+Dakota's optimization methods report the objective functions at the best point (or points, for multiple `final solutions`) discovered.
 When more than one solution is reported, the best objective functions are nested in groups named set:<N>, where <N> is a integer numbering the set and beginning with 1.

 +------------------------------+------------------------------------------------------------------------------+
 |                              | Best Objective Functions                                                     |